gexahedron/domblar/README.md

 # Setup:

+1. Code dependens on some libraries, to install them run `pip install -r requirements.txt` in terminal.
-1. Install Dexed VST, version 0.9.7 (version 0.9.6 has problems with parameter automation) - [https://github.com/asb2m10/dexed/releases/tag/NIGHTLY](https://github.com/asb2m10/dexed/releases/tag/NIGHTLY)
+2. (This step is unnecessary, in case you don't want to use VSTs) Here's a sample instruction on how to install one of the VSTs: Dexed VST, version 0.9.7 (version 0.9.6 has problems with parameter automation) - [https://github.com/asb2m10/dexed/releases/tag/NIGHTLY](https://github.com/asb2m10/dexed/releases/tag/NIGHTLY)
   * on MacOS
     * put .vst3 file to "/Library/Audio/Plug-ins/VST3" folder;
     * (on MacOS only) because version 0.9.7 is unsigned, run in terminal `sudo xattr -rd com.apple.quarantine /Library/Audio/Plug-Ins/VST3/Dexed.vst3` (which also requires sudo, unfortunately).